javier13javier/LoE-PrivateServer/README.md

-Legends of Equestria Private Server
+LoE Private Server
 ===================================

+**This project is unmaintened and will not work on recent versions of the game**.
-This is an open source Private Server for the game Legends of Equestria, to play even when the official servers are closed.
+This is an open source Private Server, to play even when the official servers are closed.
 The official release is for Windows (x86 and x64).
 The server should work on Linux and Mac too, but you'll need to compile it yourself.<br/>
 <h5><b><a href="https://github.com/tux3/LoE-PrivateServer/releases">Downloads</a></b></h5>

-WARNING: As of 2015, the Private Server is not maintained anymore.
-It will probably not work with new versions of LoE.

 <h3>How to compile</h3>
 - Download <a href="https://qt-project.org/downloads">Qt 5.2.0 or later</a>